Hinton-in-the-Hedges Airfield

 Hinton-in-the-Hedges Airfield is an airfield on the west side of Hinton-in-the-Hedges near Brackley, Northamptonshire, England.

-The airfield is made up of several runways, one of which is Asphalt at 700 m (2,297 ft) long.
-It consists of several well-drained short-mown grass runways which are oriented: 06/24, 09/27 and 15/33.
-The field is flat and plays home to many activities, from power flying to glider flying.
-The skydiving centre is open 6 days a week (closed Mondays) and skydiving takes place weather permitting.
+The airfield is made up of several runways, one of which is Asphalt and measures 700 m (2,297 ft) long.
+It consists of several well-drained, short-mown grass runways which are designated as 06/24, 09/27, and 15/33.
+The field is flat and plays home to many activities, including both powered flight and unpowered flying with gliders.
+The skydiving centre is open 6 days a week (closed Mondays), and skydiving takes place weather permitting.

 During the British Grand Prix at nearby Silverstone, it is used as a park and ride.

 History

-As with many airfields in the surrounding area Hinton was built in 1940 by the RAF Bomber Command during the Second World War and closed to military activity in 1945.
+As with many airfields in the surrounding area, Hinton was built in 1940 by the RAF Bomber Command during the Second World War.
+It closed to military activity in 1945 as the war drew to a close.

 The following units were here at some point: